-- When children do not have enough food or nutrients, it can affect their growth and development.
-A child with acute malnutrition is likely to be very thin, have a low weight for his or her height (wasting), or may be swollen.
+When children do not have enough food or nutrients, it can affect their growth and development.
+A child with acute malnutrition is likely to be very thin, have a low weight for his or her height (wasting), and might have swelling, especially in the legs.

 Why is measuring acute malnutrition important?